The iron rice bowl lives on in China’s employment laws

 3. After execution of two consecutive fixed-term labor contracts (unless grounds for termination exists).

-The PRC Labor Contract Law is very pro-employee when it comes to conversions to a open-term labor contract.
+The PRC Labor Contract Law is very pro-employee when it comes to conversions to an open-term labor contract.
 At renewal or execution of the labor contract, unless the employee requests a fixed-term labor contract, an open-term labor contract shall be concluded.
-And many Chinese courts (especially outside Shanghai) strictly read this language and nearly always find that an open-term labor contract has been created.
+And many Chinese courts (especially outside Shanghai) strictly read this language to find that an open-term labor contract has been created.

 For example, in a Jiangsu Province case, after executing two consecutive fixed- term contracts, the employer and the employee entered into a third fixed term contract, at the end of which, the employer chose not to extend the contract.
 The employee sued and the court held that the employer bore the burden of producing evidence proving the employee had been the one to request the third fixed term labor contract.
 Lacking conclusive proof of this, the court held that the employer had failed to meet its burden of proof and its decision to execute the third fixed term labor contract was wrongful.
 Since the employer’s decision to end the employment relationship upon expiration of the third fixed-term contract was illegal, the employee was entitled to be converted to a lifetime employee and the employer was ordered to pay the employee double the employee’s monthly wage from the time an open-term contract should have been entered.